 4. Digital animation design

 Animations are one of the most effective and powerful ways to bring a brand to life.
 It is about giving a feeling of movement to graphics, drawings or images.
-The updates of the digital animation softwares bring new proposals to graphic design trends in 2022.
 This plays an essential role for users to understand how the platform system works and guide them towards a better experience.

 If you haven't used motion design yet, it's about time.
 Using motion design increases and takes more importance over still images.
 This occurs because brands are increasingly aware that movement attracts.
 The use of moving designs is one of the most important trends in graphic design, and 32% of marketers confirm that these visual elements are the most important type of content for their business (Social Media Examiner).